 The days of cattle drives and Longhorns were over and Ellen’s son C.T. (b.
 1859) along with his wife Ada Brown Tom (b.
 1869) were managing his portion of the ranch that was left to C.T.
 He passed away a few years before the “Great Depression” hit .
 Hereford cattle were raised and crossed with the remaining longhorn cattle to produce a more desirable beef product that the industry demanded.
 Then came the Great Depression and it was all his second son, John “Lytle” Tom (b.
 1907) could do to keep the ranch going along with his mother’s guidance.
 Many other descendants of Ellen had to sell their land to stay afloat during the depression.

 Along with the hardship of the Great Depression was the Texas Fever Tick.
 The Longhorn cattle had an inherent ability to withstand the fever tick but the Hereford cattle didn’t fare so well.
 Many Hereford cattle on the ranch were lost due to the fever tick until the eradication program was able to take full effect.
-The dipping vats on the ranch are still present today, although they have been filled in.
+The dipping vats on the ranch are still present today.

 If the Great Depression and fever tick wasn’t enough bad news, then came the long lasting drought of the 1950s.
 Rain records from the ranch show that in the years of 1954-1956 the average rainfall per year was 12.5 inches.
 The cowherd had to be drastically reduced.